The probability of an event occurring in gambling is expressed in terms of odds, and they can swing very quickly in any direction.

 Probability removes the subjective element out of the equation, allowing you to make a bet based more on logic than instinct.
 While making a bet based on a gut feeling might work for you in the short run, over the long term, bad value bets will come back to bite you in your wallet.
 Learning about probability and odds will set you on the right path.

-When you’re ready, you can find a huge selection of sports to bet on here at Mr Green casino.
+When you’re ready, you can find a huge selection of sports to bet on here at Mr Green Casino.

 The ability to understand odds and other strategies is critical to laying the foundation for online betting success.
 It’s only when you become proficient at odds, that it becomes second nature to calculate the expected return on a particular stake.
 You can then go on to compare your estimated figure with the bookmakers’ odds to identify the best value.

 One mistake that bettors make is to use past results as a predictor of future results.
-For example, one might factor in the win-loss-OT record of an NHL hockey team.
+For example, one might factor in the win-loss-OT record of an NHL hockey team or baseball team.
 Alternatively, a bettor might factor in that a team is on a hot winning streak of 8 consecutive games.
 These strategies are effectively backwards-looking and are not relevant to the upcoming match.

 Making a prediction involves looking at future events and not the past, which is where probability comes into the picture.
 If you can determine the likelihood of an outcome, and compare your figure to the odds offered by bookmakers, you can then cherry-pick what you consider to be the best value.